-Update: The launch scheduled for Friday morning was delayed until Saturday.
+(This story has been updated to reflect that the launch scheduled for Friday morning was delayed until Saturday.)

 A Kentucky hemp company is sending seeds into space to see what changes when the plant has less gravity.

 Winchester-based Atalo Holdings’ seeds will hitch a ride to the International Space Station aboard SpaceX 17, scheduled to launch Friday.